-Long-duration untethered autonomous vehicles complement other data gathering platforms such as research vessels and moorings since vehicles can sample broad areas and volumes, and have proven themselves revolutionary in the ocean sciences (Bellingham, 2014).
+Long-duration untethered autonomous vehicles complement other data gathering platforms such as research vessels and moorings since these vehicles can sample broad areas and volumes, and they have proven themselves revolutionary in the ocean sciences (Bellingham, 2014).
 The inclusion of cytometers on these vehicles would greatly advance marine microbiology, but this integration presents challenges.
 Existing vehicles have limited size and power budget that must be considered.
 Traditional flow cytometer designs offer unique challenges for autonomous vehicle integration.
-The typical hydrodynamic focusing utilized for optimal positioning of particles in the flow stream requires a source of particle-free “sheath” fluid.
+The typical hydrodynamic focusing utilized for optimal positioning of particles in a cytometer’s flow stream core requires a source of particle-free “sheath” fluid.
 Laser light sources, focusing optics and detection systems must maintain precise alignment.
 In addition many desirable flow cytometric assays such as total DNA or viability assessment require processing of material before entering the flow cytometer for analysis (Veldhuis and Kraay, 2000, Lomas et al, 2011).
 Data processing and communication capabilities add another constraint to cytometer integration.
 Clearly integration of flow cytometers as AUV payloads would benefit from optimized cytometer design.